Although yaks may look like hairy cattle, they’re much more complicated than that. Here are some fun facts about yaks.

 Yaks belong to the same family as the African Buffalo, Asian Water Buffalo and the American Bison.

-Do you have any interesting or fun facts about yaks that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about yaks?
+Share them in the comments below!